 To see a map of London’s community gardens, click here.

 Plots are rented on a geared-to-income basis.
-The rental fee ranges from $15 to $40 for a plot of approximately 200-400 square feet for the season (May 1 - November 30).
-Plots may vary slightly in size.
+The rental fee ranges from $15.61 to $41.62 for a plot of approximately 200 to 400 square feet for the year.
+Plots may vary slightly in size depending on the location.
 Gardeners are responsible for opening their garden plots up in the spring and putting their plot “to bed” in the fall.
-Gardeners will receive specific Guidelines for gardener responsibilities to follow.
-To review these before Please read before you request a garden plot.
+Gardeners are expected to follow all Community Gardens Rules while participating in the program.
+Please review the rules below before you request a garden plot.